YukisCoffee/YukisCoffee/README.md

 Mainly, she craved to satisfy her autistic obsession with the internals of YouTube, so that's primarily what you'll see on this account.

-Check out things I'm involved with!
+Check out things she was involved with!

 <a href="//github.com/YukisCoffee/phroton" title="Phroton">
   <img src="/phroton_banner.png" alt="Phroton">